The Basics of Family Mediation

 PROBLEM SOLVING/NEGOTIATING STAGE

-With the aid of the mediator, the parties and their counsel, if they are present, then initiate negotiations.
+With the aid of the mediator, the parties and their counsel then initiate negotiations.
 The mediator helps the parties focus on identifying the real issues and addressing them.

-Depending on the needs of the parties, family mediations may either be scheduled to be completed in one day or, more frequently, in two- to three-hour sessions.
+Depending on the needs of the parties, family mediations may either be scheduled to be completed in one day or in two- to three-hour sessions.
 Often, it is decided in the initial session that additional information needs to be gathered or that the parties need time outside of the mediation to complete certain tasks or to look for other possible solutions to a particular issue.
-In that case, the participants simply schedule a subsequent session a week or two after the initial meeting to give them time to gather the necessary data.
+In that case, the participants simply schedule a subsequent session to give them time to gather the necessary data.

 A settlement agreement is reduced to writing when the parties reach agreement.
-Where the parties have their attorneys present during the mediation, the attorneys draft the terms of the agreement.
-Where attorneys are not present, the parties may draft an agreement and then consult with counsel following the mediation to have their agreements put into final form.
+The attorneys draft the terms of the agreement.
 If questions are raised during the legal review, the parties can agree to return to mediation to discuss the issues and finalize the agreement, if necessary.
 Or they can waive this legal review and agree to a binding contract in the mediation.
 Agreements affecting the rights of children may be subject to ongoing judicial review.

 The fundamental style of The McCammon Group mediators is facilitation.
 This involves the personal skills of a mediator used to clarify interests, identify issues, test the merit of positions, and generally to assist the parties in moving toward common ground.
 A mediator may give legal information including the neutral evaluation of issues.
 Such evaluation is provided only where (1) the parties request it; (2) the mediator thinks that the requested evaluation is appropriate and necessary; (3) the mediator is qualified to give such evaluation; (4) there is sufficient information on which to base such evaluation; and (5) such evaluation is provided in reasonably broad and qualified terms.
 As the mediation proceeds, the needs of the parties may change, and the nature of the services provided may likewise change, as the parties may request.